not so subtle sexism

 20190530_1920x1440_BlogPhoto0.jpg

-My morning ritual consists of a cup of coffee (or two depending on the night before) and reading the news.
-Between each blessed sip, I scroll through notifications, tweets, or headlines—all competing for fifteen seconds of my attention and promising a quick read.
-Unsurprisingly, politics claims the space above the fold.
+My morning ritual consists of a cup of coffee (or two depending on how the night before treats me) and rifling through the news of the day.
+Between each sip, I scroll through notifications, tik-toks and tweets posing as stories, and headlines—all competing for fifteen seconds of my attention and promising a quick read.
+Lately, politics claims the space above the fold.
 Snippets like “A Woman, Just Not that Woman” or “Can a Woman Win the Presidency” or “Judging Women Candidates by Their ‘Likability’.”
 More women than ever before are running for office and succeeding.
 But then, why are women plagued with questions of likeability, electability, relatability, or just plain old ability on a daily basis?

 sexism, then and now

-To answer this question, I did a brief, Google investigation.
-I came across a photo from a 1930s Detroit news article profiling Frida Kahlo.
-The headline absurdly reads “Wife of the Master Mural Painter Gleefully Dabbles in Works of Art.”
-No mention of her artist name or incredible body of work or career as a successful artist and painter.
+To answer this question, I turned to Google to investigate past news stories featuring women.
+A photo from a 1930s Detroit news article profiling Frida Kahlo caught my eye.
+The bold italicized headline read, “Wife of the Master Mural Painter Gleefully Dabbles in Works of Art.”
+No mention of her given name or career as a successful artist and painter or incredible body of work.
 Merely Señora Rivera, wife of Diego.
-One could argue that Frida Kahlo’s body of work overshadows that of her husband, a name synonymous with her own artistic brand, style and prominence.
+One could argue that Frida Kahlo’s body of work eclipses that of her husband, a name synonymous with her own artistic brand, style and prominence.
 But, that was 1933.
-She was written off by the prevailing sexist attitudes and gender stereotypes of the day.
-But nearly a century later, women still experience bias and sexism in all walks of life.
-What’s worse, is that sexism can be hidden in plain sight, it’s subtleties overlooked or glossed over.
-One need not look farther than the daily headlines to prove my point.
+She was written off by the prevailing attitudes and gender stereotypes of the day.
+Nearly a century later, women still experience bias and sexism in all walks of life.
+What’s worse, is that sexism can be hidden in plain sight, its subtleties overlooked or normalized.
+One need not look farther than the daily headlines to prove this point.

 Clipping of 1933 article from the Detroit News Archive.